-Under this Warranty, the liability of ACCES is limited to replacing, repairing, or issuing credit (at ACCES's discretion) for any products that are proved to be defective during the warranty period.
-In no case is ACCES liable for consequential or special damage arising from the use or misuse of our product.
-The customer is responsible for all charges caused by modifications or additions to ACCES equipment not approved in writing by ACCES or, in ACCES's opinion, the equipment has been subjected to abnormal use.
+Under this Warranty, liability of ACCES is limited to replacing, repairing or issuing credit (at ACCES discretion) for any products which are proved to be defective during the warranty period.
+In no case is ACCES liable for consequential or special damage arriving from use or misuse of our product.
+The customer is responsible for all charges caused by modifications or additions to ACCES equipment not approved in writing by ACCES or, if in ACCES opinion the equipment has been subjected to abnormal use.
 "Abnormal use" for purposes of this warranty is defined as any use to which the equipment is exposed other than that use specified or intended as evidenced by purchase or sales representation.
-Other than the above, no other warranty, expressed or implied, shall apply to any such equipment furnished or sold by ACCES.
+Other than the above, no other warranty, expressed or implied, shall apply to any and all such equipment furnished or sold by ACCES.